United States Border Patrol Special Operations Group BORTAC

 Incident Summary

-On July 17, 2024, a worker at United States Border Patrol Special Operations Group BORTAC in SANTA TERESA, NEW MEXICO suffered fractures and surface, flesh wounds to the trunk and other lower extremities.
+On July 17, 2024, a worker at United States Border Patrol Special Operations Group BORTAC in SANTA TERESA, New Mexico suffered fractures and surface, flesh wounds to the trunk and other lower extremities.
 The incident was classified as other aircraft incident n.e.c., with helicopters, powered rotary wing aircraft identified as the source of injury.
 The worker was hospitalized.

 Context